bksylvain2-ui/Advanced_Database_Technology/Assignment 4_Intelligence Databases/Queries/README.md

 # Intelligence Databases - Debugging SQL codes

 ## Project Overview
-This folder contains solutions for Intelligent Databases.
-It covered the following
+This folder contains solutions for the Intelligent Databases topic, focusing on using declarative constraints as the database’s primary method for ensuring the validity of prescriptions before any application code executes.
+The assignment addresses the following questions:
-- (1) debugging the declarative constraints, (2)active databases, (3) deductive databases, (4) knowledge bases, and (5) spatial databases.
+(1) debugging the declarative constraints,
--
+(2)active databases,
+(3) deductive databases,
+(4) knowledge bases, and
+(5) spatial databases.

 ## One by one solving the questions
 ### 1) Rules (Declarative Constraints): Safe Prescriptions
 **Objective**: Implement declarative constraints as the database's first line of defense for prescription validation.